-We are in the pre-development phase and this has not been studied.
+We are in the pre-development phase and this has not been studies.
 We believe that cement trucks, bulldozers and forklifts may be used, but a complete inventory of construction machinery has not been compiled.
 If the project is awarded to us, we will develop this list and can present it then.

-Attachment ACE-1: General Arrangement
+Attachment ACE-1: Cardiff General Arrangement and One-Line

-Attachment ACE-2: KML file
+Attachment ACE-2: Network Violations

-Attachment ACE-3: Cost Breakdown and Cash flow
+Attachment ACE-3: Cost Breakdowns & Cashflows